uabrc/uabrc.github.io/docs/data_management/transfer/globus/login_to_globus.md

 The File Manager page will be your most frequently-visited page when using Globus for data transfers.
 It is central to usage of the Globus Web Application.
 Please take some time to familiarize yourself with its look and feel.
 As you progress in the tutorials, please take time to experiment with transferring data to better understand how the interface works.
 Feel free to return here for guidance.

 From here you can proceed to [How Do I Search for Collections by Name?](./globus_individual_tutorial.md#how-do-i-search-for-collections-by-name) and [How Do I Transfer Data Between Collections?](./globus_individual_tutorial.md#how-do-i-transfer-data-between-collections)

+## Managing Identity

+Globus Identity is a concept helping to map Globus Accounts (one per person) to institutions (one or more per person).
+Most UAB researchers will have a single identity, their UAB identity, tied to their BlazerID.
+Some researchers may have external collaborations or appointments that provide additional entities which need access to other endpoints on Globus.

+To manage your identities, navigate to <https://app.globus.org/account/identities> and sign in.

 ## Where Can I Learn More About Globus?